 It is important to locate the broken area in your pipes so that you can inspect the damage to see if it will be a quick fix or a major project.
 Identifying the area where the break is located will also make cleanup easier.

 Turn up the heat to thaw pipes

-Burst pipes often happen when the pipes have gotten too cold and have frozen, so, next, you should let some warm air into the area by turning your heat back on or simply blowing a hairdryer on the wall near the pipe.
+Burst pipes often happen when the pipes have gotten too cold and have frozen, so, next, you should let some warm air into the area by turning your heat back on.
+Just make sure they don’t heat up too quickly.

 Clean up the damage

 Once the basics are taken care of, you’ll want to start mopping and cleaning up the mess in order to prevent mold and mildew from growing on the wet areas of your floor and walls.

 Having your pipes burst is a situation that no one wants to deal with.
 Hopefully, these tips will help alleviate some of your stress so you can get your home back to normal as soon as possible.
 Whatever you do, make sure your first step is to call Norfolk Plumbing at 757-466-0644 so we can send one of our qualified, experienced plumbers to come and help you out!